sbrudz/gadget-hello-world/README.md

 Hosted on github pages at: http://sbrudz.github.io/gadget-hello-world/

+**NOTE:** The steps below do not result in a fully working gadget.
+It shows up as being installed but no card is displayed when an email with "Hello World" is received.
+A PR to fix this issue would be welcome.
+In the meantime, I recommend writing a Google Chrome or a Firefox extension instead.

 ## Steps to Publish

 Here are the steps I followed to get this published to the Google Apps Marketplace (as of November 24, 2015):